-There are so many options when it comes to selecting an interior design style for your space.
+There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 And it’s an important choice!